-The Florida safety belt law applies at all times to any car, pickup truck, and van operated on Florida roads.
+Florida law states that drivers and front-seat passengers have to wear seat belts.
+In addition to this, anyone who is under the age of 18 inside the vehicle also has to wear a seat belt.
+The Florida seat belt law applies at all times to any car, pickup truck, and van operated on Florida roads.

-If you suffered a car accident and are in need of legal help, call our Miami based office today at 305.416.9805.
-If you received a seatbelt injury during a car crash, then please speak with our attorney for help.
-We understand how overwhelming it can be to consider filing a claim for a seat belt injury.
-Please feel free to discuss your questions or concerns with our Miami, Florida auto accident lawyer at any time.
+If you suffered injuries after being involved in a car accident, call our Miami based office today.
+We understand how overwhelming it can be to deal with health issues and navigate the world of car accident claims.
+Please feel free to discuss your questions or concerns with our Miami, Florida car accident lawyer at any time.
 Contact us here for a free case evaluation.

 It is not uncommon for us to see the following injuries as a result of a car accident with unrestrained drivers: